Christian-QA/alysopedia-wiki-project/README.md

 ## Release Process

-This project is in development and not yet at 'release' stage - once the first phase is complete a v.1.0.0 will be released (planned for August 2020).
+This project is in development and not yet at 'release' stage - once the first phase is complete a v.1.0.0 will be released (planned for September 2020).
 Each phase will be a new release.

 There are currently no time contraints set on this project.